Heliemdiety/32-Bit-RISC-V-CPU/README.md

 DEBUGGING JOURNEY :-

-1) The pc and instructions were not updating, due to my previous experience with muon detector I knew there could be a problem with the delay so I set the delay to #10000, still  got no significant results.
+1) The pc and instructions were not updating.
+Due to my previous experience with muon detector, I suspected there could be a problem with the delay, so I set the delay to #10000.
+Still, I got no significant results.

-2)Then I created testbench for each stage to check where my pc is getting stuck ,,
-         IF stage -- passed .
+2)Then I created testbench for each stage to check where my pc is getting stuck, IF stage -- passed,
 Id stage -- passed
-Now after checking these two I thought, if these 2 stages are working independently then why my PC and instr are showing xxxxx in final output when I use it with my topmodule and final testbench.
-That means the problem is not in the individual stages itself rather it’s a silly small mistake that I am making which is stopping the pc update.
+Now after confirming these two I wondered, if these 2 stages are working independently then why my PC and instr are still showing xxxxx in final output when I use it with my topmodule and final testbench.
+That meant the problem was not in the individual stages.

-3) I printed the stall ,clock and other parameters in testbench to check their functioning and found that stall = x , stall was not getting any value.
-So I temporary removed the hazard unit completely from top module and testbench and assign stall = 0 to force the output,, and see what --- woahhlaaa --- I got my PC and instr output from each stage
+3) I printed the stall, clock and other parameters in testbench to check their functioning and found that stall = x.
+Stall was not getting any value.
+So I temporarily removed the hazard unit completely from top module and testbench, force assigned stall = 0, to get some output and  --- woahhlaaa --- I got my PC and instr output from each stage .
 But the register files are still 00000000.

 THAT means my hazard logic is not good and I need to improve it….

 4)  Created a tb for WB stage to check the register issues ..
 Wb stage is working fine seperately and is generating register values.
-5) Completely wrote the code again from scratch ,, but still the register file was 0 …..
+5) Wrote the code again from scratch ,, but still the register file = 0 …..

-6))created a whole new code with new wires.
-One issue I noted was I was using same wires to drive multiple inputs/outputs. after using different wires, I am able  to get register values ,PC,Instructions etc.
+6))Created an entirely new version with new wires.
+One issue I noted was I was using same wires to drive multiple inputs/outputs.
+After using separating them, I am able  to get register values ,PC,Instructions etc.
 Analysis of the Latest Simulation Log identified that x1, x2, x3, and x4 are getting their correct values, which means the Instruction Fetch, Decode, Execute, and Register File write-back stages are working correctly for basic arithmetic instructions.